MiZhenxing/Switch-NeRF/README.md

 ## Installation

 The main dependencies are in the `requirements.txt`.
 We use [this version](https://github.com/microsoft/tutel/tree/56dbd664341cf6485c9fa292955f77d3ac918a65) of Tutel in for MoE layers.
 The Tutel has changed a lot so make sure to install the version of the correct commit.
 Please follow the instructions in Tutel to install it.
-We will also add detailed documentation about the Tutel installation.
+We give an [instruction](install_tutel.md) on the Tutel installation.

 ## Dataset
 We have performed experiments in the datasets from the Mega-NeRF, Block-NeRF and Bungee-NeRF.